-^g HIS and other metrics are related to the size and complexity of software components.
+^c HIS and other metrics are related to the size and complexity of software components.
 ECLAIR allows associating thresholds to each metric.

-- ^h MISRA C:2025 Rule 15.5 and MISRA C++:2008 Rule 6-6-5 require subprograms to have a single entry and a single exit only.
-An upper threshold on metric HIS.RETURN allows for a more flexible approach. - i The MISRA C/C++ guidelines include prescriptions against the use of unnecessary global variables, e.g., for MISRA C:2025, Rules 8.7 and 8.9; for MISRA C++:2023, Rule 6.7.2.
+^d MISRA C:2025, Rule 15.5 and MISRA C++:2008 Rule 6-6-5 require subprograms to have a single entry and a single exit only.
+An upper threshold on metric HIS.RETURN allows for a more flexible approach.

+^e The MISRA C/C++ guidelines include prescriptions against the use of unnecessary global variables, e.g., for MISRA C:2025, Rules 8.7 and 8.9; for MISRA C++:2023, Rule 6.7.2.
 The specific ECLAIR service B.GLOBALVAR allows fine control of acceptable global variables.
+In addition, the ECLAIR Independence Checker can be used to enforce constraint on the access of global variable.